Interview: Mark Freeman

+Hey there!
 My name is Mark Freeman, I'm a YouTuber for the past 11 years featuring almost every extreme sport on my channel and also crashing cars and getting muddy daily!
 I'm 30 years old and from London, Ontario, Canada.

 How long have you gotten off the road?
 What made you take your ATV ride for the first time?
 How did everything go?
 Why did you choose this machine?